mikelevins/bard/0.4/README.md

 ###General protocols

-**General protocols** are not specifically associated with particular structures; they're general-purpose protocols the provide sets of related variables and procedures.
-For example, the protocol `bard.math` provides procedures for working with numbersw and calculations, and `bard.system` provides procedures and variables for examining and modifying the state of the running system.
+**General protocols** are not specifically associated with particular structures; they're general-purpose protocols that provide sets of related variables and procedures.
+For example, the protocol `bard.math` provides procedures for working with numbers and calculations, and `bard.system` provides procedures and variables for examining and modifying the state of the running system.

 |protocol|description|
 |--------|-----------|